tonyboylehub/candymachine-v2-boiler-mint-site-noFLP/README.md

 If the dates are met the UI will switch to the whitelisting phase, and enable the mint button on the site enabling users of the token to redeem their NFT.

+#Countdowns
+My countdowns work slightly different, mine count down to the **END** of the current phase.
+Not the start of something else.

+So if Whitelist starts on 25th January you would actually set the Welcome phase to end on 25th January and countdown to that date.

+Subsequently if turn the countdown on in the WhiteList phase then it would countdown to the Whitelist end date.
+This is so people can have countdowns to whitelist ending if they are not directly leading into a public phase after.

+#Minting Panic
+There is a mintingPanic option availbe in user settings.
+If for what ever reason you are experiance a technical issue during launch or for what ever reason you need it turning the mintingPanic to true will disbale all minting on the UI and provide a message of your choice.

 # Update Log